-Joseph A. Suozzi, a Member of the firm at Meyer, Suozzi, English & Klein, P.C. located in Garden City, Long Island, N.Y., was the third of Glen Cove’s City Court Judges when he was elected in November 1949.
-He was 28 years of age and was said to be the youngest elected or appointed Judge in the United States.
-Today, as an active member of Meyer, Suozzi, English & Klein, P.C., Judge Suozzi counsels clients on personal, business and legal matters.
+Prior to his passing on October 16, 2016, Joseph A. Suozzi was an esteemed member of the firm at Meyer, Suozzi, English & Klein, P.C. located in Garden City, Long Island, N.Y..
+He was the third of Glen Cove’s City Court Judges when he was elected in November 1949 at the age of 28, and was said to be the youngest elected or appointed Judge in the United States.

 Born in the obscure medieval southern village of Ruvo del Monte located in the province of Potenza, Italy, Judge Suozzi and his mother, Rosa Ciampa, immigrated to the United States in 1925.
 They joined his father, Michele, who had preceded them to the United States arriving here in 1913.
 Before returning to Italy in 1920 to marry, Michele Suozzi had served in the U.S. Infantry and had become a naturalized citizen.
 As a result of this, Judge Suozzi was a citizen of the United States.